donaldboulton/minimal-mistakes/_pages/terms.md

 Although each of these cookies has a set expiration time, each time the ga.js library is executed and the expiration time has not been met  the cookie is updated, resetting the expiration date to its original value.

-For those of you who are already aware of cookies you may have noticed that I have left out _utmc.
-This is because strictly speaking it is not used within the ga.js library.
-This cookie expires when the browser is closed, therefore, for the purpose of this blog post I am going to overlook this cookie.
-These cookies are used to store information, such as what time your current visit occurred, whether you have been to the site before, and what site referred you to the web page.

 These cookies contain no personally identifiable information but they will use your computer's IP address to know from where in the world you are accessing the Internet.